-- (i) All those aged 65 years and over (born on or before 31 March 1950). - (ii) Children age 2 to 5yrs old and not yet in school. (date of birth on or after 2 September 2008 and on or before 1 September 2012). - (iii) Primary School children P1 7 (done through School, not GP, this includes those 4 and 5 year olds already in school)
+(i) All those aged 65 years and over (born on or before 31 March 1951).

-- (iv) All those aged over 6 months in a clinical at-risk group (see annex 1) - (v) All pregnant women at any stage of pregnancy. - (vi) Those living in long-stay residential care homes or other longstay care facilities (this does not include prisons, young offender institutions, university halls of residence etc); - (vii) Unpaid carers and young carers.
+- (ii) Children age 2 to 5yrs old and not yet in school. (date of birth on or after 2 September 2009 and on or before 1 September 2013). - (iii) Primary School children P1 7 (done through School, not GP, this includes those 4 and 5 year olds already in school).
+If they miss their school session then can present to GP for vaccination. - (iv) All those aged over 6 months in a clinical at-risk group (see annex 1).
+Children aged six months to under nine years who are in clinical risk groups and have not received influenza vaccine previously should be offered a second dose of vaccine - (v) All pregnant women at any stage of pregnancy. - (vi) Those living in long-stay residential care homes or other longstay care facilities (this does not include prisons, young offender institutions, university halls of residence etc); - (vii) Unpaid carers and young carers.
 The Scottish definition of a carer is: Someone who, without payment, provides help and support to a partner, child, relative, friend or neighbour, who could not manage without their help.
 This could be due to age, physical or mental illness, addiction or disability.
 A young carer is a child or young person under the age of 18 carrying out significant caring tasks and assuming a level of responsibility for another person, which would normally be taken by an adult. - (viii) Front line health and social care workers whose work involves direct patient contact will also be offered vaccination.
 Employers are responsible for organising vaccination arrangements for all eligible health and social care workers.
 NHS employed staff are the responsibility of the NHS Board, but staff directly employed by independent contractors are the responsibility of that contractor.